inmysocks/TW5-randVal/README.md

 This plugin also contains a javascript macro that acts similarly to the widget.

 The macro will take the following inputs:<br>
-lower - the lower bound of the random numbers generated. upper - the upper bound on the random numbers generated step - the step size of the random numbers generated (that is all random numbers will be in the form rand = lowerBound+n*stepSize where n is an integer and lowerBound <= rand <= upperBound) stepSize defaults to 1 (so integer outputs).
-If stepSize > upperBound-lowerBound than the output will always be lowerBound
+lower - the lower bound of the random numbers generated, defaults to 1. upper - the upper bound on the random numbers generated, defaults to 6. step - the step size of the random numbers generated (that is all random numbers will be in the form rand = lowerBound+n*stepSize where n is an integer and lowerBound <= rand <= upperBound) stepSize defaults to 1 (so integer outputs).
+If stepSize > upperBound-lowerBound than the output will always be lowerBound numrolls - the number of times to roll a random number and sum the results, defaults to 1 if no value is given.

 The Widget takes these additional inputs:<br>
 tiddler- the tiddler that will contain the random value